 With restrictions on in-house dining, mobile online ordering has become very important in the restaurant space as well as for grocery and specialty retailers.
 You have a choice with mobile ordering; you can reinvent the wheel with your own app or use a third-party option such as Grab or Square.
-Consumer preferences are split, and there are advantages of both options.
+Consumer preferences are split, and there are advantages to both options.

 According to Food Business News, 43% of consumers want to order through a business’ own app.
 However, there is a reason only 18% of businesses offer such an app.
 Developing an app can be costly and challenging, while third-party apps don’t have the same upfront costs.

 On the other hand, according to Bake Magazine, 21% of consumers want to use one app to order all their food.
 In fact, 52% of Gen Z has used a third-party mobile app.
-There are downsides of third-party apps, too.
+There are downsides to third-party apps, too.
 When you use your own app, you can send alerts to consumers, capitalize on consumer data, and use your own suggestive sells to maximize sales with your customers.
 You have limited options in these areas on UberEats.

 This is an older technology that is seeing a lot more use in the foodservice space now that the focus is on limiting contact and, for time’s sake, trying to limit how much staff need to clean.
 QR codes are like barcodes that you can easily designate to your spaces or use as links to direct guests to anything online.
 They are simple to develop yourself and every smart phone can read them, which makes it convenient—and convenience is key.

-Those in the food service industry who are tired of cleaning menus will appreciate that a QR Code can direct guests to a digital menu.
+Those in the foodservice industry who are tired of cleaning menus will appreciate that a QR Code can direct guests to a digital menu.
 This can save you many hours of cleaning, it can save you from the cost of printing new menus, and it can make your dining experience feel more exploratory.